pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 >    <i>Example pulse widths and corresponding angles</i>
 ></p>
 >
 >In the second servo illustrations, the zero position corresponds to a pulse width of 1 ms, while the maximum angle is achieved at 2 ms. Hence, a calibration process is undertaken to determine these calibration values.
 These calibration values are specific to the example shown in the figure and do not hold for the servos we use.
-Also, our servo drivers runs at 50 Hz, therefor the servo period resp. pulse with is 20 ms.
+Also, our servo drivers runs at 50 Hz, therefor the servo period response pulse with is 20 ms.
 >
 > For more information see: [HERE][2]
 </details>